maciek30-byte/Bachelor-Drone-Project/README.md

-# Drone System Monitoring Dashboard with AI Agents
+# Drone System Monitoring  with AI Agents

 This project is a comprehensive **drone management system** designed to monitor drones during mass events, detect incidents, and generate reports using **AI agents**.
 The system provides a unified dashboard interface for drone operators, including real-time monitoring, incident tracking, and system analytics.